Brussels Sprouts

 Next, wash the Brussels sprouts under cold running water or soak them in a bowl with water to remove insects and any dirt that could be hiding in the inner leaves.3 It’s typically best to purchase organic Brussels sprouts, but if that’s not possible, you should soak them in water with a mild solution of additive-free soap, then wash and rinse them.3

-Steaming is the best method to cook Brussels sprouts and maintain all of their powerful nutrients.3 To steam, simply fill the bottom of a steamer pot with two inches of water, wait for a rapid boil, and lightly steam anywhere from 5 to 14 minutes.3,5
+Steaming is the best method to cook Brussels sprouts and maintain their powerful nutrients.3 To steam, fill the bottom of a steamer pot with two inches of water, wait for a rapid boil, and lightly steam anywhere from 5 to 14 minutes.3,5

-If boiling, allow Brussels sprouts to cook between 5 to 15 minutes.
-Fresh Brussels sprouts take longer to cook than frozen ones because frozen Brussels sprouts are typically “pre-cooked” with boiling water or steam prior to packaging.
+If boiling, allow Brussels sprouts to cook for 5 to 15 minutes.
+Fresh Brussels sprouts take longer to cook than frozen ones because frozen Brussels sprouts are typically “pre-cooked” with boiling water or steam before packaging.

-Though easy, boiling is known to cause a large loss of glucosinolates and ultimately isothiocyanates.5 This means that many of the scientifically supported components that make Brussels sprouts so beneficial to dogs with cancer are lost in the process.
+Though easy, boiling is known to cause a large loss of glucosinolates and, ultimately, isothiocyanates.5 This means that many scientifically supported components that make Brussels sprouts beneficial to dogs with cancer are lost in the process.
 However, one study that boiled Brussels sprout and red cabbage together for 10 minutes in 100 milliliters of water observed no loss in their chemoprotective effects.13

-Be mindful of cooking times, as overcooked Brussels sprouts are just outright not good, and your dog that’s a picky eater or suffering from a lack of appetite due to their cancer or cancer treatment will probably agree.
+Be mindful of cooking times, as overcooked Brussels sprouts don’t taste good, and your dog that’s a picky eater or suffering from a lack of appetite due to their cancer or cancer treatment will probably agree.

-Overcooked Brussels sprouts have a strong sulfur smell and won’t incur many benefits due to loss of nutritional components.7 Alternatively, perfectly cooked Brussels sprouts will have a crisp dense texture with a semi-sweet, bright, and fresh “green” taste.7
+Overcooked Brussels sprouts have a strong sulfur smell and won’t incur many benefits due to the loss of nutritional components.7 Alternatively, perfectly cooked Brussels sprouts will have a crisp, dense texture with a semi-sweet, bright, and fresh “green” taste.7

 How Much Brussels Sprouts Can Dogs Eat?

-For large dogs, you can work up to as many as three Brussels sprouts in a serving.18
+You can work up to as many as three Brussels sprouts in a serving for large dogs.18

 Signs that you gave your dog too many too soon include stomach upset and increased flatulence.18